jbertrand89/matching_based_fsar/README.md

 * SHOT (number of example per class between 1/5)
 * DATASET (between ssv2/kinetics/ucf101)

-And then run the script.
-Each script is different depending on the matching function, so please refer to the model zoo to find the one you need.
-For example, with Chamfer++ matching run
+And then run the **evaluation on saved episodes** script.
+Each script is different depending on the matching function, so please refer to [scripts summary](#scripts-summary) to find the one you need.
+For example, with Chamfer++ matching, run
 <details>
   <summary> <b> Code </b> </summary>